annaesvensson/yellow-update/README.md

 `UpdateExtensionFile` = file with extension settings
 `UpdateEventPending` = pending events
 `UpdateEventDaily` = time of next daily event
-`UpdateLogEntries` = number of log file entries to show, 0 for unlimited
 `UpdateTrashTimeout` = storage of deleted files in seconds

 The following files are important for the update mechanism: